leizhang88/starter-hugo-academic/content/home/awards.md

 headless: true

 # Order that this section appears on the page.
-weight: 65
+weight: 100

-title: Recent Posts
+title: Awards & Honors
-subtitle:
+subtitle: ''

 content:
   # Filter on criteria
   filters:
     folders:
-      - post
     tag: ''
     category: ''
     publication_type: ''